MatrixAINetworkMan/MatrixHowTo/README.md

 ## General (regular updates)
-Background info about Matrix usage, community.
+Background info about MATRIX usage, community.

 ## Masternode
 Requirements for being a masternode, and ROI plan.